 You can also enjoy traditional King Cake year round at the daily Jazz Brunch Buffet at the Court of Two Sisters on Royal Street.

-Pick up a little King Cake to enjoy with your café au lait at Café Beignet with locations on Bourbon and Royal Street.
+Pick up a little King Cake to enjoy with your café au lait at Café Beignet.
 (BTW, you can still order beignets, too.
 It’s Mardi Gras!
 Splurge!)

 Don’t leave town without visiting Mardi Gras World where they design and build parade floats for 40 Carnival krewes.
 Every tour comes with a slice of authentic New Orleans King Cake.

-Toast Rex and all the kings and queens of Carnival with a King Cake Cocktail at Pelican Club, an award-winning restaurant overlooking historic Exchange Place in the French Quarter.
-Check out their King Cake Coolada (pictured right) recipe below.
+Toast Rex and all the kings and queens of Carnival with a King Cake Coolada at Pelican Club, an award-winning restaurant overlooking historic Exchange Place in the French Quarter.

 King Cake Sua Da